Us and Us Only: Recording

 As construction was underway, Burgess returned to Los Angeles to spend time with his girlfriend Michelle for seven weeks across the end of the year and the start of 1999.
 Upon returning to the UK, he found that their studio was still being built; they had planned to start recording later in the month.
-He spent time listening to various Chess Records that MCA had sent the band, by the likes of Chuck Berry, John Lee Hooker and Howlin' Wolf.
+He spent time listening to various Chess Records that MCA had sent the band, by the likes of Chuck Berry, John Lee Hooker, and Howlin' Wolf.
 While this was going on, bassist Martin Blunt's marriage was ending, guitarist Mark Collins was enjoying time with his family, and keyboardist Tony Rogers was spending time with Blunt and drummer Jon Brookes.
-Burgess toyed with the idea of moving to London with Michelle, but realised it would not be worth the effort as he wound be on tour often and she had friends in Los Angeles.
+Burgess toyed with the idea of moving to London with Michelle but realised it would not be worth the effort as he would be on tour often and she had friends in Los Angeles.

 NME reported that construction on the studio had been completed by March 1999 and that recording was underway for an album that was expected by late 1999.
-On the same day the band christened their studio Big Mushroom, they learned that their accountant Trevor Williams had stolen £300,000 from their funds, which should have been used for taxes dating back five years.
-Williams appeared before the magistrates in March 1999, with the band's manager Steve Harrision in attendance while the band were busy with the studio.
-Sessions were held at Big Mushroom in Middlewich, Cheshire and at Great Linford Manor in Buckinghamshire with the band self-producing and James Spencer recording the proceedings.
+On the same day the band christened their studio Big Mushroom, they learned that their accountant, Trevor Williams, had stolen £300,000 from their funds, which should have been used for taxes dating back five years.
+Williams appeared before the magistrates in March 1999, with the band's manager Steve Harrision in attendance while the band was busy with the studio.
+Sessions were held at Big Mushroom in Middlewich, Cheshire, and at Great Linford Manor in Buckinghamshire, with the band self-producing and James Spencer recording the proceedings.

 Spencer had recently finished working on Twisted Tenderness (1999) by Electronic.
-Throughout the process, Burgess and Spencer would spend time working on either the lyrics, melodies or vocals separately; Burgess would often write lyrics on Sundays, when he would feel less pressured.
-By late April 1999, recorded had almost wrapped up.
+Throughout the process, Burgess and Spencer would spend time working on either the lyrics, melodies, or vocals separately; Burgess would often write lyrics on Sundays, when he would feel less pressured.
+By late April 1999, the recording had almost wrapped up.
 Tom Rothrock and Rob Schnapf were initially brought in to do some mixes, but the pair had wanted to do it at Abbey Road Studios in London.
 The band and Spencer ultimately mixed the album at Electric Lady Studios in New York City until June 1999.
 It was mastered at Sterling Sound, also in New York City, by engineer Greg Clabi, who was accompanied by Spencer; Blunt said it was mastered in that city as "American records sound louder".